 Nearby to Birch Aquarium is La Jolla Shores.
 Swimming at this beach is one of our favorite fun things to do in San Diego with kids.
 The waves are gentle enough for young kids, but still fun to splash around.

-La Jolla Shores is located in the La Jolla neighborhood, and runs about one mile long.
-The beach is open all year long.
+La Jolla Shores is located in the La Jolla neighborhood.
+The beach runs about one mile long and is open all year long.
 There are also a lot of restaurants nearby, so you’ll have plenty of options for places to eat after a long day of beach play!

 Another place we enjoy visiting is Mission Bay Park.
-We love spending an afternoon flying kites on the grassy fields, and splashing in the water.
+We love spending an afternoon flying kites on the grassy fields.
+And we love splashing in the water too.
 Since the area is a bay, the water is pretty calm, so it’s a great option for outdoor things to do in San Diego with toddlers.
 Even if your kids are older, they’ll enjoy it too!

 Like La Jolla Shores, Mission Bay Park is open all year long.
 The park has bike paths and walking paths, as well as playgrounds for kids.
 There are also grills for families to use for picnics and barbecues.

-Close to Mission Bay Park is Old Town San Diego, also another of our favorite fun things to do in San Diego with kids.
+Close to Mission Bay Park is Old Town San Diego, also another of our favorite San Diego kids activities.
 We love visiting historical parts of towns we visit.
 They help us learn about the history of a city, and give us a feel for what it might have been like being in that city in the past.